 Some tumors do not cause signs or symptoms.
 Signs and symptoms may be caused by childhood astrocytomas or by other conditions.
 Check with your child's doctor if your child has any of the following:

 Tests that examine the brain and spinal cord are used to detect (find) childhood astrocytomas.

 The following tests and procedures may be used:

-Childhood astrocytomas are diagnosed and removed in surgery.
+Childhood astrocytomas are usually diagnosed and removed in surgery.

 If doctors think there may be an astrocytoma, a biopsy may be done to remove a sample of tissue.
-For tumors in the brain, the biopsy is done by removing part of the skull and using a needle to remove tissue.
+For tumors in the brain, a part of the skull is removed and a needle is used to remove tissue.
 Sometimes, the needle is guided by a computer.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are found, the doctor may remove as much tumor as safely possible during the same surgery.
 Because it can be hard to tell the difference between types of brain tumors, you may want to have your child's tissue sample checked by a pathologist who has experience in diagnosing brain tumors.

 Craniotomy: An opening is made in the skull and a piece of the skull is removed to show part of the brain.